Passer au contenu principal

-Syndrome hyperphagique de petite taille
+Syndrome de petite taille hyperphagique

 Professionnels de la santé

-Les articles de référence professionnelle sont destinés aux professionnels de la santé.
-Ils sont rédigés par des médecins britanniques et s'appuient sur les résultats de la recherche ainsi que sur les lignes directrices britanniques et européennes.
-Vous trouverez peut-être l'un de nos articles sur la santé plus utile.
+Les articles de référence professionnelle sont conçus pour être utilisés par les professionnels de santé.
+Ils sont rédigés par des médecins britanniques et basés sur des preuves de recherche, des directives britanniques et européennes.
+Vous pouvez trouver l'un de nos articles de santé plus utile.

 Psychosocial short stature is characterised by growth failure in association with emotional deprivation.
-Hyperphagic short stature is a variant of psychosocial short stature which has short stature in association with appetite and other behavioural problems.
+Hyperphagic short stature is a variant of psychosocial short stature which has petite taille in association with appetite and other behavioural problems.
 These children demonstrate biochemical evidence of growth hormone insufficiency, but they do not respond to growth hormone therapy.
 A change in social environment brings about catch-up growth and resolution of behavioural abnormalities.1

 The syndrome was first described in the 1960s when it was grouped under the term psychosocial short stature.2 3